 An organization that specifically deals with issues associated with Lewy body dementia, their caregivers, and professionals who work with this population.

-This non-profit organization seeks to educate and support caregivers while advocating for their rights to adequate services and non-discriminatory accommodation by employers.
+Caregiver Action Network is a family caregiver organization working to improve the quality of life for the more than 90 million Americans who care for loved ones with chronic conditions, disabilities, disease, or the frailties of old age.
 The website includes a collection of online fact sheets and other educational materials, a newsletter, links to disease-specific information and agencies, and updates on public policy issues relevant to caregivers.